Welcome to the Temple Preparation Class

 This section of the website is designed to assist teachers and individuals in their personal study of the gospel of Jesus Christ.
-The format is based upon the standard lessons for the Book of Mormon Gospel Doctrine class, as far as the basic area of study.
-I've tried to provide additional insights and commentary on the meaning of the scriptures as taught by the writer.
+The format is based upon the standard lessons for the Temple Preparation Class, as far as the basic area of study.

-Some of my goals for having this section of the website is to strengthen individuals faith in the Book of Mormon as:
+Some of my goals for having this section of the website is to strengthen individuals faith in Jesus Christ and prepare themselves to receive temple recommends and attend the temple, as well as improve an understanding of the doctrines and ordinances that are taught and performed in the temple.

 Please contact me if you find any issues/errors with what is being taught.
 It should always be sourced with where the information came from to help you in your understanding of why it is being taught.

-Here are a few additional links you may find useful in your study of the Book of Mormon:
+Here are a few additional links you may find useful in your study of the Doctrines of the Kingdom concerning temples and ordinances performed therein.

 What is Mormon Doctrine and how is it to be determined?